kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/controller-and-user-tags.md

 ### Cluster creation workflow
-The controller will attach the tag to the resources after resources are created.
+ 1. The controller will attach the `powervs.cluster.x-k8s.io-resource-owner:<cluster_name>` tag to the created resources.
-During cluster creation first we will check if User tags set or not, if it is set then those tags will be attached to the resources.
-After that Controller tag will be attached to all the resources created by conroller.
+ 2. If user tags are set in the spec, they will be attached to the resources.
 ![add-tag-workflow.png](../images/add-tag-workflow.png)